Jtrnb/AtlasDrifter/Defined System.md

 #### Moving (<span style="font-weight:bold; color:rgb(235, 33, 53)">Combative</span>):
 - When taking the Move Action you may add the value of the Chosen <span style="font-weight:bold; color:rgb(33, 235, 60)">Action Die</span> to your speed and move that distance.
 - You may choose to not spend <span style="font-weight:bold; color:rgb(33, 235, 60)">Action Dice</span> to move, which will result in moving only your speed.
+#### Shoving (<span style="font-weight:bold; color:rgb(235, 33, 53)">Combative</span>):
+- When taking the Shove Action you may spend an <span style="font-weight:bold; color:rgb(33, 235, 60)">Action Die</span> to push a target within 5 feet of you away.
+You and the target must make contested check of your Strength or Guts plus the value of  against their Guts.
+You add the value of your spent <span style="font-weight:bold; color:rgb(33, 235, 60)">Action Die</span> to this roll as well as any relevant modifiers.
+If you win the contest the target is pushed back equivalent feet to your roll.
+Otherwise the target is not moved and nothing happens.
 #### Grid:
 - Hexagonal grid representing 5ft spaces